 Tobacco used in pipes is cured and contains nicotine and the same carcinogens as cigarettes.
 Pipe smokers are more likely to get cancer of the lungs, liver, head, and neck than nonsmokers.

 Here are just a few of the harmful health effects of smoking pipes and cigars:

 Cancer.
-Even if you don't inhale, you can get a number of different cancers from smoking pipes and cigars.
-People who smoke cigars regularly are four to 10 times more likely than nonsmokers to die from cancers of the mouth, larynx, and esophagus.
+Even if you don't inhale, you can get cancer from smoking pipes and cigars.
+People who smoke cigars regularly are 4 to 10 times more likely than nonsmokers to die from cancers of the mouth, larynx, and esophagus.
 Oral cancer can develop anywhere the smoke touches, including the lips, mouth, throat, and tongue.
 People who inhale also increase their risk for cancers of the lung, pancreas, and bladder.

 Lung disease.
 Cigar and pipe smoking double the risk for the airway damage that leads to chronic obstructive pulmonary disease (COPD), a lung disease that includes chronic bronchitis and emphysema.
 Smoking can also worsen asthma.